Ecotrust/COMET-Farm/README.md

   * `<spreadsheet locatiion>` = system location of spreadsheet to add GIS data
     * *e.g.*, `/usr/local/name/comet/data.xml`

+  * This script creates a new spreadsheet called combined_data.xls using the template_v*.xls scenario tab as a template

+  * A new scenario tab is created in combined_data for each field_ID given in the GIS data CSV.
+The tab is named ready_<field_ID>

+  * Once created the script executes generate_comet_input_file.py (formerly this step was done manually)

+  * An XML file is created with a <cropland> scenario for each ready_* tab of combined_data.

+  **The script makes assumptions and depends upon certain locations for cells of the template_v*.
+Any change to template layout, be sure to update both create_api_input.py and generate_comet_input_file.py**

+\* use latest version

 ## Generate CSV from COMET-Farm API Output